 Measure Would Ensure Available Capital for Brownfield Remediation

-TRENTON – A bill sponsored by Senators Joseph F. Vitale and Jim Whelan which would authorize the New Jersey Economic Development Authority (EDA) to offer zero-interest loans to local governments to help pay for the cleanup of brownfield properties within their borders was unanimously approved yesterday by the Senate Budget and Appropriations Committee.
+TRENTON – A bill sponsored by Senators Joseph F. Vitale and Jim Whelan which would authorize the New Jersey Economic Development Authority (EDA) to offer zero-interest loans to local governments to help pay for the cleanup of brownfield properties within their borders was unanimously approved by the Senate Environment and Energy Committee yesterday.

 “As municipalities and other local government bodies attempt to do more with less, environmental clean-up should not fall by the wayside,” said Senator Vitale, D-Middlesex.
 “Brownfield remediation is a particularly useful tool to help bring municipalities back from the brink of economic and environmental decay, and should be a priority, recession or otherwise.
 This bill makes sure that funding is there to allow local government to pursue brownfield remediation and put environmentally blighted properties back to use for local residents.”

 “Particularly in urban and industrial communities, polluted sites and brownfield properties represent a serious obstacle to municipal redevelopment,” said Senator Whelan, D-Atlantic.
 “Not only are these sites hazardous to local residents’ health and well-being, but they attach a stigma to private development and investment in the area, knowing that any development will overlook an hazardous waste site.
 This bill makes sure that municipalities have access to the sort of capital needed to get brownfield sites cleaned up.”